Primary decomposition of modules: a computational differential approach: Introduction

 The existence of primary decompositions has long been known, since the classical works of Lasker \cite{lasker1905theorie} and Noether \cite{noether1921idealtheorie}: over a Noetherian commutative ring, every proper submodule of a finitely generated module can be expressed as a finite intersection of primary submodules.
 Accordingly, one can view primary submodules as the basic building blocks for arbitrary modules.
 In this paper, we study the central notions of primary submodules and primary decompositions from a differential and computational point of view.

 Let $\kk$ be a field of characteristic zero and $R$ a polynomial ring $R = \kk[x_1,\ldots,x_n]$.
 The main objective of this paper is to characterize primary $R$-submodules with the use of \emph{differential operators} and \emph{punctual Quot schemes}.
 We achieve this goal in \autoref{thm_main} (see also \autoref{cor_main}), which can be seen as an extension from ideals to $R$-modules of the representation theorem given in \cite{PRIM_IDEALS_DIFF_EQS}.
-Consequently, we introduce an algorithm that computes a minimal \emph{differential primary decomposition} for modules.
+Consequently, we introduce an algorithm that computes a minimal \emph{differential primary decomposition} for arbitrary finitely generated modules (see \autoref{subsect_diff_prim_dec} for the precise definitions).
 This algorithm, along with others (see \autoref{sect_diff_algos}), have been implemented in the computer algebra system \texttt{Macaulay2} \cite{MACAULAY2}.

 The program of characterizing ideal membership in a polynomial ring with differential conditions was initiated by Gr\"obner \cite{Groebner} in the 1930s, and he successfully employed Macaulay's theory of inverse systems to characterize membership in an ideal primary to a rational maximal ideal.
 Nevertheless, a complete differential characterization of primary submodules over a polynomial ring was obtained in 1970 by analysts, in the form of the \emph{Fundamental Principle} of Ehrenpreis \cite{Ehrenpreis} and Palamodov \cite{PALAMODOV}.
 Subsequent algebraic approaches were given in \cite{BRUMFIEL_DIFF_PRIM} and \cite{OBERST_NOETH_OPS}.
 More recently, the study of primary ideals and primary submodules via differential operators has continued in e.g. \cite{DAMIANO}, \cite{NOETH_OPS}, \cite{PRIM_IDEALS_DIFF_EQS}, \cite{CHKL}, \cite{CCHKL} and \cite{DIFF_PRIM_DEC}.